Frequently Asked Questions

 For Double Climbers, the Museum will provide accommodations for the nights before and of the climb (Saturday, July 8 and Sunday, July 9) at Carlson's Lodge, the official lodging of the Washburn Challenge.

 The Museum does not provide lodging for those participating in the single climb.
 A limited number of rooms will be available for single climbers wishing to stay at Carlson's; those wishing to make accommodations should contact the lodge directly.
-We are available to make recommendations for other accommodations in the area should Carlson's Lodge fill up.
+We are also holding limited rooms at the AMC Highland Center as an alternative.
+We are available to make recommendations for other accommodations in the area should both Carlson's Lodge and the Highland Center fill up.

 Is transportation available?